wincle626/LidarDataSet/README.md

 # This is the Lidar Data backup for depth reconstruction research

-if you use this data, please kindly reference our work at:
+if you use this data, please kindly reference our works at:

 Efficient Reconfigurable Mixed Precision ℓ1 Solver for Compressive Depth Reconstruction, Springer Journal of Signal Processing Systems https://link.springer.com/article/10.1007/s11265-022-01766-3